 IGMP version 3 adds support for “source filtering”.
 IGMP version 1 and version 2 allow hosts to join multicast groups but they don’t check the source of the traffic.
 Any source is able to receive traffic to the multicast group(s) that they joined.

 With source filtering, we can join multicast groups but only from specified source addresses.
-IGMP version 3 is a requirement for SSM (Source Specific Multicast) which we will cover in another lesson.
+IGMP version 3 is a requirement for SSM (Source Specific Multicast).

 Why is this useful?
 Let me give you an example:

-Above we have a video server that is streaming multicast traffic on the network using destination address 239.1.1.1.
-There are four hosts listening to this traffic, life is good.
-Suddenly something happens:
+Above, we have a video server streaming multicast traffic on the network using destination address 239.1.1.1.
+Four hosts are listening to this traffic.
+Life is good.
+Suddenly, something happens:

 An attacker didn’t like the video stream and decided to stream his favorite video to destination address 239.1.1.1.1.
 Since we don’t check the source address, everyone will receive the traffic from our attacker.
 It’s also possible to send bogus traffic and create a DoS attack like this.

-IGMP version 1 and 2 don’t have any protection against this.
+IGMP versions 1 and 2 don’t have any protection against this.

 Let’s start with R1: